Mount Tarawera

 Mount Tarawera is a volcano on the North Island of New Zealand within the older but volcanically productive Ōkataina Caldera.
 Located 24 kilometres southeast of Rotorua, it consists of a series of rhyolitic lava domes that were fissured down the middle by an explosive basaltic eruption in 1886.
+While the 1886 eruption was basaltic, study has shown there was only a small basalt component to the previous recent rhyolitic predominant eruptions.
 This eruption was one of New Zealand's largest historical eruptions, and killed an estimated 120 people.
-The fissures run for about 17 km northeast-southwest.
+The fissures run for about 17 km northeast–southwest.

 The volcano's component domes include Ruawahia Dome (the highest at 1,111 metres), Tarawera Dome and Wahanga Dome.
 It is surrounded by several lakes, most of which were created or drastically altered by the 1886 eruption.
-These lakes include Lakes Tarawera, Rotomahana, Rerewhakaaitu, Ōkataina, Ōkareka, Tikitapu / Blue and Rotokākahi / Green.
+These include Lakes Tarawera, Rotomahana, Rerewhakaaitu, Ōkataina, Ōkareka, Tikitapu / Blue and Rotokākahi / Green.
 The Tarawera River runs northeastwards across the northern flank of the mountain from Lake Tarawera.

 In 2000, the mountain was ceded to the Ngāti Rangitihi sub-tribe of Te Arawa.
 In 2002, the group and their lessee stopped previously free public access to the mountain.
 This decision caused angst among Rotorua residents.

-While the 1886 eruption was basaltic, study has shown there was only a small basalt component to the previous recent rhyolitic predominant eruptions.

 History

 Ōkareka eruption

-The Ōkareka Tephra generating eruption has now been dated to 21,900 years before the present with a tephra volume of about 12 km3 but may be less, generated in days or weeks at the most.
+The eruption that generated the Ōkareka Tephra has been dated to 23,535 ± 300 years before the present.
+It had a tephra volume of about 12 km3 but may be less, generated in days or weeks at the most.
 The associated eruption mountain building appears to have been at both ends of the complex and includes present features at the eastern end such as the Rotomahana Dome (434 m) and Patiti Island (peak is 404 m high) which is in the middle of Lake Rotomahana.
 Lava fields at the western end came from sources most likely buried in the Waiohau eruption, have a volume of at least 5 km3, and would have taken several years to form.
 The Ōkareka Embayment is a separate, but adjacent volcanic structure in the Ōkataina Caldera responsible for the Rotorua Tephra.